Double clarinet: Varieties

 Double clarinets are found primarily in Middle Eastern music, but also in India; there are different versions and names in different countries.

-In Yemen, the double clarinet is called a mizmār (a word used for other types of instruments in other countries).
-More common terms are zamr, zammāra, arghūl, and mijwiz.
+In Yemen, the double clarinet is called a mizmār.
+This word is used for other types of instruments in other countries.

+More common terms are zamr, zammāra, arghūl, and mijwiz (مجوز).
 The first two of these names have the same linguistic root as mizmār.

 In Albania the instrument is called a zumare.
 It has five holes in each pipe, and a bell.

 In Egypt the instrument is known as a zummāra.
-Both tubes are about thirty to thirty-five centimetres long; one may have four to six holes while the other has none and acts as a drone, or both can have holes.
+Both tubes are about 30 to 35 centimetres long; one may have four to six holes while the other has none and acts as a drone, or both can have holes.
 Its range is very limited, about a fourth.

 The arghūl is primarily an Egyptian instrument, having a melody pipe with five to seven holes and a longer drone pipe without holes.
 It occurs in several sizes.
 In one specimen the melody and drone pipes are about 80 and 240 centimetres long, respectively, though the drone has removable sections to alter its pitch.

 Iran has a variety of double clarinets, made from raptor bones, copper or aluminum tubing or wood.
-The instrument is called Dozaleh (دو زَله) in Kurdistan, from zal (زَل), the Kurdish word for the stem of the zal reed.
+The instrument is called dozaleh (دو زَله) in Kurdistan, from zal (زَل), the Kurdish word for the stem of the zal reed.
 The instrument goes by a variety of names in Iran.
-It is known as Jannati (Persian, "pair": جفتی) in Hormozgan, Do Ney (Persian, "two reeds": دو نی) in Lorestan, Do Sazeh (Persian, "two structures": دو سازه) in South Khorasan Province, and Ghoshmeh (Persian: قوشمه) among Khorasan's Kurdish people.
+It is known as jannati (Persian, "pair": جفتی) in Hormozgan, do ney (Persian, "two reeds": دو نی) in Lorestan, do sazeh (Persian, "two structures": دو سازه) in South Khorasan Province, and ghoshmeh (Persian: قوشمه) among Khorasan's Kurdish people.